Keyfactor/ejbca-spire-upstreamauthority-plugin/docs/install.md

 # Installing the EJBCA UpstreamAuthority plugin for SPIRE Server

 The EJBCA UpstreamAuthority plugin for SPIRE Server contained within this repository is a third party plugin built using the `[spire-plugin-sdk](https://github.com/spiffe/spire-plugin-sdk)`.
 Third party plugins for SPIRE must be mounted to a path on the filesystem accessible by the SPIRE server binary.
-This guide proposes two installation proposes two installation patterns.
+This guide proposes three installation proposes two installation patterns - on the server's filesystem (no container), using a custom Dockerfile, or mounting the plugin binary as a volume in a Kubernetes deployment.

+> If none of the installation patterns are suitable for your environment, you can refer to the [SPIRE documentation](https://spiffe.io/docs/latest/planning/extending/) for more information on how to install third party plugins.

 ## Requirements

 ### To build

 * [Git](https://git-scm.com/)